HannahSolima/Best-Companies/README.md

 ***

 #### Question 6
-All cities are capital cities in US states.
+All the home cities are US state capital cities.

 Which city do most persons call home?